-A temporary haul road is currently running through Auckland Park to allow access for construction traffic during the restoration.
+A temporary haul road is currently running through the Deer Park to allow access for construction traffic during the conservation.
 The park remains free and safe for the public to access during this time and visitors are simply advised to take extra care and keep dogs on a lead near the haul road if possible.
 The road will be removed entirely once work is complete.

 The Deer Park is open from 6am to 5pm.

 After 5pm the main gates will be locked.